captainys/YSFLIGHT/Documentation/DAT Files.md

 > ARRESTER 0.00m -1.76m -3.79m

 Defines the position of the arresting gear hookpoint.
+If not defined, YSFlight uses an equivalent to:

+> ARRESTER 0m -3m -1m

 See the [Coordinate System Definition](#-YSFlight-Coordinate-System) for more about the order of inputs.